ckoerber/covid-19-analysis/README.md

 This repository implements tools which utilize the [SIR model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model) and variations which add effects of social distancing measures and delay in hospitalizations (SIHR model).
 Simulations of these models are fitted to data in a statistical context which allows to extract model parameter distributions for, e.g., social distancing policies and initial infections.
-Fitted models are applied to data provided by the [NYC Department of Health and Mental Hygiene (DOHMH)](https://github.com/nychealth/coronavirus-data) to predict a 1-2 week window.
+Predictions of fitted models are compared to data provided by the [NYC Department of Health and Mental Hygiene (DOHMH)](https://github.com/nychealth/coronavirus-data) to predict a 1-2 week window.

 For more details see [`doc/details`](doc/details.md).